Home Warranty Service Fees Explained: Costs, How They Work & What to Expect

 Choosing the Right Service Fee Structure

-Most home warranty providers offer you a choice: pay more per month in exchange for a lower service fee, or pay less per month with a higher service fee.
-The right option depends entirely on how often you expect to file claims.
+Most home warranty providers in 2026 offer tiered pricing: pay more per month in exchange for a lower service fee, or pay less per month with a higher service fee.
+American Home Shield, for example, lets you choose between $75, $100, and $125 service fees, with each tier directly impacting your monthly premium.
+The right option depends on how often you expect to file claims.

 Higher Premium / Lower Fee